school-project-aait/internlink-API/README.md

 | Meron Sisay     | UGR/0752/15 |

-#Two Business Features with CRUD:
+# **Two Business Features with CRUD**:

-##Internship Listings: Admin can Create, Read, Update, Delete internship opportunities.
+## Internship Listings: Admin can Create, Read, Update, Delete internship opportunities.

-##Student Applications: Students can apply, view, update, or delete their applications.
+## Student Applications: Students can apply, view, update, or delete their applications.

-#Authentication and Authorization:
+# **Authentication and Authorization**:
-#User- Student should create and login to their account.
+# User- Student should create and login to their account.
       -Admins should login to their account.
-#Admins are the only one that create,update,remove internship posts.
+# Admins are the only one that create,update,remove internship posts.
 While students can apply, track their status, and witdraw their application.